-- 7.4.
-Responses should relate to the communication processes you identify in item 1.1 and the governance, legal and regulatory, ethics, and societal contribution processes and measures you report in item 1.2. workforce-related occupational safety and health Results (e.g., OSHA-reportable incidents) should be reported in 7.1b(2) and 7.3a(2). - 7.4a(2).
-Responses might include financial statement issues and risks, important internal and external auditor recommendations, and management's responses to these matters. - 7.4a(4).
-For examples of measures of ethical behavior and stakeholder trust, see the note to 1.2b(2). - 7.4a(5).
-Measures of contributions to societal well-being might include those for reduced energy consumption, the use of renewable energy resources and recycled water, reduction of your carbon footprint, waste reduction and utilization, alternative approaches to conserving resources (e.g., increased virtual meetings).
+7.4a(1).
+Responses should relate to the communication processes you identify in item 1.1 and the governance, legal and regulatory, ethics, and societal contribution processes and measures you report in item 1.2. workforce-related occupational safety and health Results (e.g., OSHAreportable incidents) should be reported in 7.1b(2) and 7.3a(2).

+7.4a(2).
+Responses might include financial statement issues and risks, important internal and external auditor recommendations, and management's responses to these matters.

+7.4a(3).
+Legal and regulatory results should relate to the processes and measures you report in 1.2b.
+Workforce-related occupational safety and health results.

+7.4a(4).
+For examples of measures of ethical behavior and stakeholder trust, see the note to 1.2b(2).

+7.4a(5).
+Measures of contributions to societal wellbeing might include those for reduced energy consumption, the use of renewable energy resources and recycled water, reduction of your carbon footprint, waste reduction and utilization, alternative approaches to conserving resources (e.g., increased virtual meetings), and the global use of enlightened labor practices.
+7.4a(6).
+Measures of environmental initiatives could include reduction in all forms of pollution (Air, soil, water, noise and material).
+Recycling of waste, input resources and end of life material or products.
+Substitution of fossil fuel with use of renewable energy resources, recycled water, reduction in carbon footprint, carbon neutrality, alternative approaches to conserving resources and other planet friendly initiatives.